Abhishek842000/Projects/IoT Installer Hub/README.md

-# Nflexon Project
+# IoT Installer Hub

 A comprehensive IoT network installation and connectivity management system built with React Native (frontend) and Node.js/TypeScript (backend).
+This project was developed as a freelance solution for an IoT cabling company to streamline their installation and network management processes.

 ## 📋 Project Overview

-The Nflexon Project is designed to streamline IoT network installation processes, providing tools for:
+IoT Installer Hub is designed to streamline IoT network installation processes for cabling companies, providing tools for:
 - **Installation Management**: QR code scanning, location tracking, and cabling instructions
 - **Connectivity Mapping**: Visual network path tracing and apparatus port management
 - **Certification Testing**: Interactive port testing and connectivity validation